Afraflacilla venustula: Description

 The male is very similar to the female, but has a similar pattern on its abdomen to Pseudicius sengwaensis.
-The carapace is similar in size measuring between 1.7 and 2.0 mm long and 1.2 and 1.3 mm wide while the abdomen is larger, between 2.0 and 2.5 mm long and 1.1 and 1.4 mm wide.
-The carapace is generally a darker brown but is otherwise similar.
+Its carapace is similar in size measuring between 1.7 and 2.0 mm long and 1.2 and 1.3 mm wide while its abdomen is larger, between 2.0 and 2.5 mm long and 1.1 and 1.4 mm wide.
+Its carapace is generally a darker brown than the female but is otherwise similar.
 Some examples have a lighter carapace like the female.
-The mouthparts are similar to the male.
-The abdomen has a pattern of four pairs of white spots on a black background.
-The first pair of legs is stouter than the others with a swollen tibia.
-They are brown.
-The remainder are yellow like the female.
-The pedipalps are yellow or brown.
-The spider has a short tibia with three apophyses, or appendages.
-The spider has a distinctive palpal bulb with noticeable bulbous appendages in the middle and a long thin embolus.
+Its mouthparts are similar to the female's.
+Its abdomen has a pattern of four pairs of white spots on a black background.
+The first pair of its legs is brown and stouter than the others with a swollen tibia.
+Its remaining legs are yellow like the female's.

+The male's copulatory organs are distinctive.
+Its pedipalps, sensory organs near its mouth, are yellow or brown.
+Its pedipalps finish with a short tibia that has three apophyses, or appendages, and a distinctive palpal bulb that has noticeable bulbous appendages in the middle and a long thin embolus that projects from its end.

-The species is similar to others in the genus, many of which were also previously allocated to the genus Pseudicius.
-For example, both the female and male are closely related to Afraflacilla altera and Afraflacilla elegans and the male to Afraflacilla karinae.
-A study of the design of the copulatory organs enables the species to be identified.
-For example, the male being distinguished from Afraflacilla altera by the presence of three, rather than two, tibial apophyses, and the female by the way that the pouches on the epigyne are near the central furrow rather than the gonopores.
-The male also differs from Afraflacilla imitator in the shape of the palpal bulb and the longer embolus while the female has longer insemination ducts and shorter accessory glands.
+The species is superficially similar to others in the genus, many of which were also previously allocated to the genus Pseudicius.
+For example, both the female and male are hard to distinguish from the closely related Afraflacilla altera and Afraflacilla elegans and the male has similar morphological characteristics to Afraflacilla karinae.
+The species can only be clearly identified by studying the structure of its copulatory organs.
+For example, the male can be distinguished from Afraflacilla altera by the presence of three, rather than two, tibial apophyses, and the female by the position of the pouches on its epigyne, which are near the central furrow rather than the gonopores.
+The male differs from Afraflacilla imitator in the shape of the palpal bulb and its longer embolus while the female has longer insemination ducts and shorter accessory glands.

 Behaviour

 Jumping spiders rarely use webs and instead use their good eyesight to hunt prey.
 Afraflacilla venustula spiders are particularly active in the early and mid-morning, and mid-afternoon.
 They create silk cocoons.
 Males were often observed sharing cocoons with subadult females.
 Females were known to stay with the egg sacs until the babies emerged from their eggs.
-The spiders use visual displays during courtship and transmits vibratory signals through silk to communicate to other spiders.
+The spiders use visual displays during courtship and transmit vibratory signals through silk to communicate to other spiders.
+Afraflacilla spiders eat insects, including eggs, larvae and nymphs, and so can be useful in controlling pests in macadamia orchards.